Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: An overview of Coppersmith's method and Boneh-Durfee's attack on RSA

-Despite the promising increase in this range for $\delta$, neither of these approaches gets above .292 in practice.
+Indeed, despite the promising increase in this range for $\delta$ from .292 to $1/3$ or $.34$, neither of these approaches comes near .292 in practice.
 The results of our limited experimental trials indicate that the actual performance of either of these algorithms seems roughly comparable to that of Boneh-Durfee's.
-In particular, the experiments show that algebraic independence fails at a much earlier point, well before the enabling condition is reached.
-That calls into question the direct relevance of the enabling condition itself, and demonstrates the importance of a better understanding of the actual performance of these attacks.
+In particular, the experiments show that algebraic independence fails at a much earlier point, well before the enabling condition of $\delta<1/3$ or $\delta<.34$ is reached.
+Furthermore, the lattice sizes necessary to study such large exponents $\delta$ are themselves impractically large.
+That calls into question the direct practical relevance of the enabling condition itself, and demonstrates the importance of a better understanding of the actual performance of these attacks.\\